spd75/spd75.github.io/_pages/aad_hardware-design.md

 <br>

 ### Designs Originating from Other Sources
-We didn't take much from other sources, except for the board design.
+The only thing we took from other sources was the board design.
 For this, we used a similar design to one of last year's projects, called Whack-a-Button.
 We did create our own board and circuitry, but we did use the same buttons and our design was inspired by theirs.

 ### Things We Tried That Didn’t Work
 From the hardware side of things, our buttons didn't originally work.
 We did explain above in detail in the program section how we fixed this.